 Option #4: Drill

 Another way to cut wood without a saw is through a drill.
-Using a drill to cut lumber is simple and easy.
-One advantage of using a drill to cut lumber is that it allows you to cut any size of wood as long as you have patience.
+Cutting lumber with a drill is quite straightforward.
+One perk in using a drill is its versatility—you can work with nearly any size of wood, provided you bring along a bit of patience.

 A drilling machine works well in this kind of project.
 Here is the step-by-step process: